-My point is that all of the little designs and elements that make part of that project are layers.
+The point is that all the tiny designs and elements that are part of that project are layers.

-Some layers can be modified; However, other layers, like JPEG and PNG images, can’t; this is because of the nature of the file or the layer itself.
+Some layers can be modified; However, other layers, like JPEG and PNG images, can’t because of the file’s nature or the layer itself.

-For instance, a text layer can be converted into other types of layers; but, when you do that, you’ll lose the ability to edit that text.
+For instance, a text layer can be converted into other types of layers, but you’ll lose the ability to edit that text.

-As you go, you will learn more about what can or can’t do with layers.
+You will learn more about what you can or can’t do with layers as you go.

 I hope that gave you a good idea of what a layer is!
-Now let’s see what happens when we tap on this icon.
+Now let’s learn what every icon is for on this right panel.

 Visibility, Duplicate and Delete

-These three options are located at the end of the layers panel, and depending on the layers, you select you to duplicate, hide, or delete.
+These three options are located at the end of the layers panel, and depending on the layers you select, you can duplicate, hide, or delete.

-This option will duplicate any layers or designs you have selected on the layers panel or canvas area.
+This option will duplicate any selected layers or designs on the layers panel or canvas area.

-The little eye that appears at the end of the layers panel represents the visibility of a design on the canvas areas.
+The little eye at the end of the layers panel represents the visibility of a design on the canvas.

-When you are not sure whether an element looks good on the canvas area, instead of deleting it, tap one the little eye to hide that design.
+When you are unsure whether an element looks good on the canvas area, tap on the little eye instead of deleting it to hide that design.

 Note: When you hide an element, the eye will have a cross mark.

-This option will delete any elements you have selected on the canvas area or layers panel.
+This option will delete any selected elements on the canvas area or layers panel.

 Sometimes while we work, we make mistakes.
 These little buttons are a great way to correct them.

-When you tap on the Camera button, you can see what your camera is displaying.
-NO, you can’t take a photo or use it for your design; this is mainly a visual aid for you.
+When you tap the “Camera” icon, you can see what your camera displays.
+NO, you can’t take a photo or use it for your design; this is mainly a visual aid.

-For instance, if you are cutting a design for a card, you can overlay it over the real thing before you cut it!
+For instance, if you are cutting a vinyl decal for a notebook, you can overlay it over the real thing before cutting it!

-When you tap on settings, you can choose whether you want to use metric units or not.
+When you tap on “Settings,” you can choose whether you want to use metric or imperial units.

-Also if you prefer to work with clean canvas – no grid whatsoever – you can turn it off.
+Also, you can turn it off if you prefer to work with a clean canvas – no grid whatsoever.

-Last but not least, you have the Smart Guides options; THIS IS FANTASTIC!
-Pretty much I leave it on all the time.
-Smart Guides will help you position and align new objects with the ones you already have on the canvas area.
+Last but not least, you have the Smart Guides setting; I leave them on all the time because they help you position and align new objects with those you already have on the canvas area.

-If you made it this far this means you are not a beginner anymore.
-Now, you know how to navigate and use your Cricut from your phone and/or Ipad!
+If you made it this far, you are no longer a beginner.
+Now, you know how to navigate and use your Cricut from your phone or iPad!